Yisas/yisas.github.io/index.md

 * * *

-# How does the Magnus Effect work?
+# What is the Magnus Effect?

 When a ball is spinning within a fluid, most commonly air, one side of the ball drags the fluid in the direction of its rotation, while the other side of the ball is pushed by the air being dragged towards it.
 This result in a